 - Hackney City Farm has an award-winning cafe, as well as pigs, goats, sheep and more.

 - Mudchute Park and Farm is the largest urban farm in the London area with 34 acres of open parkland.
 It also has horse riding, a tea shop, educational facilities, farm animals, and a shop

 - Kentish Town City Farm has a wide range of livestock, poultry, and horses, and offers pony rides

 - Vauxhall City Farm has donkey rides, pony-care classes, and milking demonstrations, all available on request, as well as a range of talks on the farm and lots of hands-on work with the animals.

-- Stepney City Farm is an East End is a working farm, rural crafts centre, and community hub.
+- Stepney City Farm is the East End is a working farm, rural crafts centre and community hub.

 13 of 34

-The ArtStart system is great for creating your own tour and there are themes, such as animals or monsters, to search.
+The ArtStart system is great for creating your own tour and there are themes to choose from, such as animals and monsters.
 You can print your tour for free too.

 On Sundays, there are regular storytelling and art workshops so check the schedule online.
 Places are limited.
 There are also activities in the holidays to inspire your child and instill a love of art and galleries early in life.

 Inside the palace is a simple museum and you can enjoy dressing up and coloring pictures before reaching the very family-friendly gardens.
 Take a picnic or grab something from the rather fancy cafe and lounge on the lawn.
 Head into the landscaped gardens with rows of herbs and orchards at the far end and use your lunch box to collect fallen 'nature'.
 Also, by the entrance to the palace is the playground in Bishop's Park.